Stay Safe with Fire Resistant Clothing

 PPE CAT 1: A single layer of electric arc flash protection.

-ATPV (Arc Thermal Protective Value): Standard that helps prevent wearer from second-degree burns.
+ATPV (Arc Thermal Protective Value): Standard that helps prevent the wearer from second-degree burns.